Portuguese name: The preposition de

-The most well-known exception to this norm is Angolan president José Eduardo dos Santos, who is frequently referred to as President Dos Santos, even among Portuguese-speaking people and in Portuguese-language media (although, in Portugal, the forms "Presidente José Eduardo dos Santos" or "Presidente Eduardo dos Santos" are still more common).
-Likewise, the Anglophone media often ignores this rule when referring to Luiz Inácio Lula da Silva as Mr. Da Silva, instead of Mr. Silva, while he is mostly called Lula in Portuguese-speaking media.
+The best-known exception to this norm is former Angolan President José Eduardo dos Santos, who is frequently referred to as President Dos Santos, even among Portuguese-speaking people and in Portuguese-language media (although, in Portugal, the forms "Presidente José Eduardo dos Santos" or "Presidente Eduardo dos Santos" are still more common).
+Likewise, the Anglophone media often ignores this rule when referring to Luiz Inácio Lula da Silva as Mr. Da Silva, instead of Mr. Silva.

 The name 'Maria'

 The personal name Maria (like English Mary, from Hebrew Miryam, via Latin Maria) is extremely common as a feminine personal name and even combined with masculine names.
 Since the turn of the 21st century, a new wave of traditional personal names has resulted in an increase in its popularity.
 In 2014, it was the most common girl's name in Portugal, more than twice the second-rated Matilde.

-Traditionally, Maria is more common as the first part of a double-first-name combination; these may be formed by several different elements.

-Religious predicates (often honouring one of the Virgin Mary's denominations):